ovis-hpc/distribution/README.md

 If contributing EPEL packaging, Use epel$version as an OS name, since EPEL introduces many packaging incompatibilities via newer versions, for example libssl.

-LLNL does things its own way: https://github.com/LLNL/ovis/releases, see the spec files.
+LLNL does things its own way and shares it: https://github.com/LLNL/ovis/releases, see the spec files. https://github.com/LLNL/ovis/tree/OVIS-4.3.3-toss/rpm

 ### Making packages